The xcube viewer app is a simple, single-page web application to be used with the xcube server.

 On the very bottom of the Settings pop-up window you can see information about the viewer and server version.

 You can change the color mapping as well by clicking into the color range of the legend.
+There you can also decide to hide lower values and it is possible to adjust the opacity.

 The xcube viewer app is constantly evolving and enhancements are added, therefore please be aware that the above described features may not always be completely up-to-date.